xalaida/laravel-nuxt-docker/api/README.md

 # API

-This section houses your Laravel application.
+This directory houses your Laravel application.

 ## Stack